-The course offers students the chance to explore different genres of music in an engaging and practical way.
-Students will have many opportunities to broaden their skill set through trips and workshops.
-There will be many performance opportunities.
+The course offers students the chance to explore a wide variety of different genres of music in an engaging and practical way.
+Throughout the course, students will broaden their skill set through trips, workshops and both internal and external performance opportunities.

 The course explores a selection of pieces from a variety of areas of study.
 These areas include:

 Area of study 1: Musical Forms and Devices